iamvinitk/CMPE-257-Sentiment_Analysis/paper.md

 We used the Tf-Idf vectorizer by SciKit Learn for doing that.
 It adds weights to a word based on the total number of times the word has appeared in the dataset.
 The function can also retrieve the number of features we require based on our input.

+[TODO - Everyone - Add more details about the methods]
 ## Topic Modeling

 ### Pachinko Allocation